Melee mayhem: Big brawl, 8 ejected, Angels top Mariners 2-1 - WHIZ News

 Mariners: George Kirby (2-2, 3.12 ERA) takes the mound in Seattle on Monday to open a series against Tyler Wells (5-4, 3.34) and the Baltimore Orioles.

-Angels: Noah Syndergaard (4-6, 3.86 ERA) makes his 12th start of the season in a home series opener against Lucas Giolito (4-4, 5.40 ERA) and the Chicago White Sox.
+Angels: Noah Syndergaard (4-6, 3.86 ERA) makes his 12th start in a home series opener against Lucas Giolito (4-4, 5.40 ERA) and the Chicago White Sox.
 Thor has pitched 8 1/3 scoreless innings in his two career starts against the Sox.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports